lenforiee/Amnesia/README.md

 We only recommend this method for users interested in contributing to the project, or making small adjustments for themselves.

 <hr>

+## Credits
+- Thank you @adrplays for a application logo!

 ## Licence
 Amnesia is licenced under the permissive [MIT Licence](https://github.com/lenforiee/AmnesiaGUI/blob/main/LICENSE)